 Arrival and Departure Airport: Humberto Delgado Airport (LIS) in Lisbon

-Arrival Details: Plan flights to arrive April 6, 2024 at your leisure.
+Arrival Details: Plan to arrive October 6 at your leisure

-Departure Details: Plan flights to depart April 18, 2024 at your leisure.
+Departure Details: Plan flights for October 18 at your leisure

 Travel Tip: You may wish to arrive a day early and rest up from your travels.
 The easiest option would be to book an early night at our first night tour hotel, the Quinta da Praia das Fontes.
 Our hotel is about 25 minutes from the airport in Alcochete and can be reached via taxi or Uber.
 You can also work with your travel agent to find a hotel to suit your needs.
 We’ll visit a lot of fascinating sites in Lisbon on our last day of the tour, but if you want to explore the city even more, there are plenty of fun things to do!
 Oceanário de Lisboa is one of the largest aquariums in Europe and has over 450 different species.
 If you’re interested in art, then a visit to the Calouste Gulbenkian Museum is a must-see in Lisbon.
 It has works spanning 5,000 years and is considered one of the most important private art collections in the world.
 Or if you want to stretch your legs after a long flight, Lisbon is a great city to wander around the cobbled streets and check out the delicious restaurants, architecture, and shops.
 And don’t forget to try the pastéis de nata, a delectable traditional Portuguese pastry.